MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/index.md

 Any app that accepts input from users should ensure that the input is valid.
 Without validation, a user can supply data that causes the app to fail.
 Validation enforces business rules, and prevents an attacker from injecting malicious data.

-In the context of the Model-ViewModel-Model (MVVM) pattern, a view model or model will often be required to perform data validation and signal any validation errors to the view so that the user can correct them.
+In the context of the Model-View-ViewModel (MVVM) pattern, a view model or model will often be required to perform data validation and signal any validation errors to the view so that the user can correct them.

 ## [Configuration Management](configuration-management.md)